code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 The Spring Kafka Test JAR ships with a number of [Hamcrest Matchers](http://docs.spring.io/spring-kafka/docs/1.2.2.RELEASE/reference/html/_reference.html#_hamcrest_matchers){:target="_blank"} that allow checking if the key, value or partition of a received message matches with an expected value.
 In the below unit test we use a `Matcher` to check the value of the received message.

-The JAR also includes some [AssertJ conditions](http://docs.spring.io/spring-kafka/docs/1.2.2.RELEASE/reference/html/_reference.html#_assertj_conditions){:target="_blank"} that allow asserting if a received message contains a specific key, value or partition that matches with an expected value.
+The JAR also includes some [AssertJ conditions](http://docs.spring.io/spring-kafka/docs/1.2.2.RELEASE/reference/html/_reference.html#_assertj_conditions){:target="_blank"} that allow asserting if a received message contains a specific key, value or partition.
 We illustrate the usage of such a condition by asserting that the key of the received message is `null`.

 > For both the Hamcrest matchers and AssertJ conditions, make sure the static imports have been specified.